drewlyton/sanity-obsidian-plugin/README.md

 ## 🌄 Uploading Images

 One convenient additional feature of Sanity Publish is the ability to upload images to Sanity from Obsidian.
-By right clicking on an embedded in your Obsidian document, you can click the `Upload to Sanity` menu action and automatically have your image uploaded and the content of your document changed to link to the Sanity CDN.
+By right clicking on an embedded image in your Obsidian document, you can click the `Upload to Sanity` menu action and automatically have your image uploaded and the content of your document changed to link to the Sanity CDN.

 This is a great thing to do right before publishing so that all of your images will be visible once they are published.